petrSevostianov/petrsevostianov.github.io/CinemaCameraBeautifiers/README.md

 ## Known approach to linearization.
 Cinema camera raw profiles are packed with transfer functions.
 To make an image linear, we have to apply the inverse transfer function to the image.
-Those transfer functions are publicly documented for most cameras.
+These transfer functions are publicly documented for most cameras.

 Here are some references:
 - [SLog3](TransferFunctions/SLog3_SGamut3Cine_SGamut3.pdf)